ngreenwald89/finsmes-ner/README.md

 # finsmes-ner
-Use Named Entity Recognition with FINSMES Articles
+Use Named Entity Recognition with FINSMES Articles.
+See http://www.finsmes.com/

 # Environment Installation
 `$ pip install requirements.txt` in a virtual environment to get the complete list of requirements.